Cleaning

 - 8 - on the guide surface of the finger (see illustration 32.10).

-12. Apply a light coat of grease or multipurpose grease to the surface of the ball stud bore 2, indicated by the arrows (see illustration).
+12. Apply a thin layer of plastic or universal grease to the surface of the ball pin receiving hole 2, indicated by the arrows (see illustration).